madetech/learn/additional-skills/git/README.md

 * Demonstrate setting the default upstream branch for a local branch
 * Demonstrate force pushing rebases into isolated upstream Pull Request branches

+## Ignoring files

+* Demonstrate using .gitignore files
+* Explain what types of files should be ignored

 ## GitHub

 * Demonstrate opening a Pull Request
 * Demonstrate cleaning up merged branches
 * Demonstrate appropriate rebasing of isolated branches
+* With reference to Continuous Integration, can explain why every commit should pass all tests.

+## Pull Request Etiquette

+* Explain aims of code reviews
+* Explain best practices around leaving reviews
 * Explain the impact of the diff size of a Pull Request
 * Explain the impact of long-lived Pull Requests